The End (Agents of S.H.I.E.L.D.)

-"The End" is the twenty-second episode, and season finale, of the fifth season of the American science fiction television series Agents of S.H.I.E.L.D.
-The episode was written by Jed Whedon and Maurissa Tancharoen and directed by Whedon.
-It is set in the Marvel Cinematic Universe (MCU) and acknowledges the films of the franchise.
-The episode was written by Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell, and directed by Kevin Tancharoen.
+"The End" is the twenty-second episode and season finale of the fifth season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they confront Glenn Talbot.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
+The episode was written by Jed Whedon and Maurissa Tancharoen, and directed by Jed Whedon.

 The show was expected to be cancelled after the fifth season, so the episode was planned and written as the series finale.
 However, in May 2018, a 13-episode sixth season was confirmed, and a seventh season of the same length was announced in November.

 Clark Gregg reprises his role as Coulson from the film series, starring alongside Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Natalia Cordova-Buckley.
 "The End" originally aired on ABC on May 18, 2018, and was watched by 1.88 million viewers within a week.

 Plot

-The team argues about the usage of the Centipede serum until May (Ming-Na Wen destroys the Odium vial.
-Deke (Jeff Ward) advises Daisy (Chloe Bennet) to help unite the team and settle their differences.
-Under coercion, Robin (Lexy Kolker) informs Talbot (Adrian Pasdar) of a gravitonium deposit in Chicago, to which he commandeers Qovas (Peter Mensah)'s ship.
-Daisy chooses Mack (Henry Simmons) to lead S.H.I.E.L.D. and he coordinates the team as they evacuate as many civilians as possible.
-Simmons (Elizabeth Henstridge) provides Coulson (Clark Gregg) with the Centipede serum, but he refuses to take it and discreetly hides it in Daisy's gauntlets while convincing her to face Talbot alone.
-Daisy attempts to appeal to Talbot's patriotism, but Talbot attacks and attempts to absorb her.
+The team argues about the usage of the Centipede serum until Melinda May destroys the Odium vial.
+Deke Shaw advises Daisy Johnson to help unite the team and settle their differences.
+Under coercion, Robin Hinton informs Glenn Talbot of a gravitonium deposit in Chicago, to which he commandeers Qovas's ship.
+Johnson chooses Alphonso "Mack" Mackenzie to lead S.H.I.E.L.D. and he coordinates the team as they evacuate as many civilians as possible.
+Jemma Simmons provides Phil Coulson with the Centipede serum, but he refuses to take it and discreetly hides it in Johnson's gauntlets while convincing her to face Talbot alone.
+Johnson attempts to appeal to Talbot's patriotism, but Talbot attacks and attempts to absorb her.

-Discovering the serum, Daisy injects herself with it and uses her enhanced abilities to blast Talbot into space, thus changing the timeline.
-While rescuing Polly (Lola Glaudini) and Robin from Qovas' ship, Fitz (Iain de Caestecker) is mortally wounded by falling debris.
+Discovering the serum, Johnson injects herself with it and uses her enhanced abilities to blast Talbot into space, thus changing the timeline.
+While rescuing Polly Hinton and Robin from Qovas' ship, Leo Fitz is mortally wounded by falling debris.
 May and Mack stay by his side as he dies.
-Simmons resolves to find the present version of Fitz, who is in stasis aboard Enoch (Joel Stoffer)'s ship.
+Simmons resolves to find the present version of Fitz, who is in stasis aboard Enoch's ship.
 After bidding his fellow agents farewell, Coulson is accompanied by May as he leaves S.H.I.E.L.D. to spend his last days in Tahiti.